Germany's COVID-19 incidence falls to lowest in 2 weeks | Health

 Germany's COVID-19 incidence falls to lowest in 2 weeks

-Parts of Germany imposed tougher lockdown rules at the weekend after Chancellor Angela Merkel drew up legislation to give the federal government more powers after some of the 16 federal states refused stricter measures.
+Parts of Germany imposed tougher lockdown rules last weekend after Chancellor Angela Merkel drew up legislation to give the federal government more powers after some of the 16 federal states refused stricter measures.
 The new law enables the government to impose curfews between 10 p.m. and 5 a.m. in districts where cases exceed 100 per 100,000 residents on three consecutive days.
-The rules also include stricter limits to private gatherings and shopping.
+The rules also include stricter limits on private gatherings and shopping.

+Schools will have to close and return to online lessons if cases reach 165 per 100,000 residents on three consecutive days.
+If the European Union's watchdog approves COVID-19 vaccines for children, Germany will be able to vaccinate under 12-year-olds during the summer holidays at the latest, Spahn said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)